-First, a client can fill out our Request for Proposal form with their project or business needs and upon approval, the information is posted to a members-only area of the forums.
+First, a client can fill out our Request for Proposal form with their project or business needs, and upon approval, the information is posted to a members-only area of the forums.
 This provides a casual conduit to help businesses find professional virtual assistants.
 We also host a directory of virtual assistant businesses where clients can contact specific service providers directly.

 Second, the forums themselves offer a truly unique opportunity for clients to vet prospective virtual assistants by locating their posts.
-You can tell a lot about a service provider by the way they interact with their peers.
+You can tell a lot about service providers by the way they interact with their peers.
 The truly service-oriented and professional VAs do tend to stand out in an online community setting.

 GT: Where else can business owners find information about virtual assistants?